PoulavBhowmick03/fedlearnPOC/README.md

 2. Organizations upload models, which are stored on IPFS.
 3. Users stake tokens and download the client.py file.
 4. Users train the model locally and submit updates.
-5. Central server aggregates updates and distributes rewards.
+5. Central server aggregates, updates the global model.
+6. The smart contract is called upon successful model training and the user is distributed the rewards/ incentivized.

 ## Business Potential